nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+1. All data is written to file specified in `preferences.json`

+   1. By default, the data is saved in the file `"addressBookFilePath" : "data\\addressbook.json"`.
+   2. Whenever a command is used to modify the data (e.g., `add`, `delete`, `edit`), the data is saved into the file indicated in `preferences.json`.

 ### Adding a Task